Implicit bias training: Implicit bias workshops

-According to Gonzales, Kim, and Marantz (2014), the recognition of bias cannot be taught in a single session, so researchers have created workshops or class curriculums that span days, semesters, or even years.
+According to Gonzales, Kim, and Marantz (2014), the recognition of bias cannot be taught in a single session.
+Researchers have thus created workshops or class curriculums that span days, semesters, or even years.
 Hannah and Carpenter-Song (2013) created a semester-long course that focuses on introspection.
-Students are encouraged to look within themselves to examine their own bias, values, and most importantly, blind spots.
+Students are encouraged to look within themselves to examine their own biases, values, and most importantly, blind spots.
 During each class, students discuss articles about various forms of bias and participate in interactive exercises that are designed to promote perspective-taking and empathy.
 Tests of the course showed that students who have an active interest in learning about issues of implicit bias were able to successfully reduce their levels of bias.
 However, a subset of the students did not reduce bias or even showed an increased bias after the course because the program was mandatory and they were not incentivized to change their thoughts and behaviors.

 Van Ryn and colleagues (2015) started a course for medical school students that studies disparities in minority health care.
 The researchers were able to implement various forms of the class in forty-nine medical schools and collected data from 3,547 students.
-During class, students read articles about implicit bias, hold group discussions, and gain experience with interacting with racial minorities.
+During class, students read articles about implicit biases, hold group discussions, and gain experience with interacting with racial minorities.
 Participants took the IAT during their first and last semesters of medical school to assess the effectiveness of the program.
 Though most reductions in implicit bias were small, the reductions were significant and affected behaviors.
 Students reported feeling more comfortable when working with minorities and kept in mind implicit biases when treating minorities.

-Stone, Moskowitz, and Zestcott (2015) conducted a workshop for medical students that used self-reflection techniques to motivate health care providers to address their implicit biases.
+Stone, Moskowitz, and Zestcott (2015) conducted a workshop for medical students that used self-reflection techniques to motivate healthcare providers to address their implicit biases.
 First, participants took an IAT (but did not receive feedback) and read an article about implicit bias in medicine.
 A week later, the participants attended a lecture about implicit bias and had a classroom demonstration of an IAT.
 Two days later, participants discussed strategies for reducing bias, seeking common identities, and taking the perspective of patients in small groups.
 When participants retook the IAT three to seven days after the workshop, there was a significant decrease in implicit bias.